mmlacak/crochess/docs/source/libcc/ccpos.rst

     Function appends a newly allocated linked position to a given linked list.

-    If linked list :c:`*ts_link__iod_a` is :c:`NULL`, it will be initialized with a newly allocated string link as its only element.
+    If linked list :c:`*ts_link__iod_a` is :c:`NULL`, it will be initialized with a newly allocated typed step link as its only element.

     :param ts_link__iod_a: **Ownership**, *optional* *input/output* parameter, linked list.
     :param step: A typed step.